FAQ: Acupuncture and TCM

 2. What causes imbalance?

-• Emotions such as excess anger, over-excitement, grief and fear
+- Emotions such as excess anger, over-excitement, grief and fear

-• Environment such as cold, damp/humidity, wind, dryness, and heat
+- Environment such as cold, damp/humidity, wind, dryness, and heat

-• Poor diet, too much sex, overwork and overexertion.
+- Poor diet, overwork and overexertion.

 3. How many treatments will I need?

-The answer depends on the nature and duration of the problem.
+The answer depends on the nature and duration of your problem.
 To give acupuncture enough time to do its work, approximately 4 – 6 visits are required.
 Generally speaking, the more recent the ailment, the shorter the treatment time and the fewer treatments needed.
 Problems that have arisen recently may see improvement within the first few treatments, while long-standing disorders may take longer for your body to balance.
 As with any form of medical care, the client’s attitude, diet, determination and lifestyle will affect the outcome and course of treatment.

 Patients should start to feel the benefits from acupuncture within 2-3 treatments.
 If the problem is acute, sometimes improvement is felt after 1 treatment, and may only need 3-5 treatments to resolve.
 If the problem is chronic and long term, it may take a many treatments to resolve.